BioAutoML-NAS: An End-to-End AutoML Framework for Multimodal Insect Classification via Neural Architecture Search on Large-Scale Biodiversity Data: Discussion

 The proposed BioAutoML-NAS model demonstrates significant performance in the BIOSCAN-5M dataset.
-It achieved an accuracy of 96.81\%, a precision of 97.46\%, a recall of 96.81\%, and an F1 score of 97.05\%, clearly highlighting its efficiency and reliability in handling complex insect classification tasks.
+It achieves an accuracy of 96.81\%, a precision of 97.46\%, a recall of 96.81\%, and an F1 score of 97.05\%, clearly highlighting its efficiency and reliability in handling complex insect classification tasks.
 The model is further evaluated on the Insects-1M dataset, where it also shows strong performance, having an accuracy of 93.25\%, a precision of 93.71\%, a recall of 92.74\%, and an F1 score of 93.22\%.
-This result demonstrates the strong generalization ability of the model to different insect datasets.
 The strong classification ability of the model can be further observed in Figures \ref{Rocandconf}.
 It shows that most instances are classified correctly, and the ROC curves indicate that, with the exception of a few classes, almost all classes achieved an AUC of 1.00.

-The results of multiple experiments evaluate the impact of various factors, including the number of primitive sets, fusion strategies, NAS strategies, FLOPs, memory usage, inference time, and training duration, on accuracy, precision, recall, and F1 score, as summarized in Table \ref{tab:ablation}.
-In some experiments, training takes 30 hours with 6.90 GFLOPs and approximately 95 MB of memory using an Evolutionary NAS strategy with 10 primitive sets; however, the resulting accuracy remains relatively low at 89.44\%.
-Overall, accuracy ranges from 82\% to 96\%, with manually designed networks without NAS achieving 85.29\% and convolutional networks combined with gradient-based NAS performing poorly at 82.08\%.
-The best performance with minimal memory usage appears in Experiment 9, which employs all 10 primitive sets with gradient-based NAS.
-This configuration requires only 2.95 GFLOPs, around 40 MB of memory, and achieves inference times of 7.42 ms and 64.33 ms while training for just 10 hours, attaining the highest accuracy of 96.81\%.
+The experiments evaluate the impact of primitive sets, fusion strategies, NAS methods, and computational cost (FLOPs, memory, inference time, and training duration) on performance metrics, as summarized in Table \ref{tab:ablation}.
+Training can reach 30 hours with 6.90 GFLOPs and approximately 95 MB memory under an Evolutionary NAS strategy with 10 primitive sets, yet achieve only 89.44\% accuracy.
+Overall, accuracy varies from 82\% to 96\%, with manually designed networks without NAS reaching 85.29\% and convolutional models with gradient-based NAS performing worst at 82.08\%.
+The best trade-off is observed in Experiment 9, which uses all 10 primitive sets with gradient-based NAS, requiring only 2.95 GFLOPs and around 40 MB memory, with inference times of 7.42 ms and 64.33 ms, and 10 hours of training, while achieving the highest accuracy of 96.81\%.